Best of Hannity: America's Future Depends on Georgia

 If you can't sleep soundly in your home at night, then what the heck is government all about?

-So these are the things that you know that drive a drive polls and should be driving Republicans to the polls.
+So these are the things that drive polls and should be driving Republicans to the polls.

-I mean, the only changes I see that they've made since November third is apparently these drop boxes now are being viewed and monitored.
+I mean, the only changes I see that they've made since November 3rd is apparently these drop boxes now are being viewed and monitored.

 All right, that's an improvement.

-And uh they're not changing any of the other other considerations that were given, which means that in-person voters Voting, if you're there, you have to have an ID and you have the stringent signature verification requirement that has your signature has to match what they have in the state database.
+And they're not changing any of the other considerations that were given, which means that in-person voters voting, if you're there, you have to have an ID and you have the stringent signature verification requirement that your signature has to match what they have in the state database.

-Uh that standard does not exist for people that do mail-end ballots.
+That standard does not exist for people that do mail-in ballots.

 They haven't fixed it.